GETTING STARTED

 5. PAYMENT

 Marblehead Design will create a Quote for your project.
 This includes the design details and price of the cabinetry and the installation.
 Some prices, such as plumbing and electrical work, will be estimated and determined later when they visit the job site and have an more accurate review the work to be done.
 Next, an invoice is created with a payment schedule.
 This varies depending on the work to be done and the cabinet company.
 With Elmwood we ask for 25% to place the order.
 The order then goes through a review process.
 Elmwood specialists review the appliances, design and floor plans checking the design for function.
 They create any CAD drawings if needed and then verify the order is accurate.
 This takes about 10 days.
 During this time the homeowner can cancel the order.
 When the review is complete the homeowner receives Elmwood’s list of the review, CAD drawings, time stamps and project number.
 We request another 25% deposit and the order is sent to production.
 The final production number and delivery date is emailed to the homeowner day later.
 The final deposit is due about two weeks before shipping.
-Siteline requires pre-payment.
-Cabico has the same payment schedule as Elmwood.
+Cabico requires 50% payment and the balance is due when the order is confirmed about three weeks later.
+Pennville and Kountry Kraft review the layout and verify every detail.
+They may suggest changes or better ways to build your kitchen.
+They send the design to engineering and create CADS for any special cabinets.
+A deposit is required to start the order and the balance is due a few weeks later,.
 Stone requires a deposit and the balance due when it’s installed.

 4. Install Plans